|Name||澳门 (ào mén) ['bay' 'entrance']|

-Macau is a Special Administrative Region (S.A.R.) rather than a province just like nearby Hong Kong on the other side of the estuary.
-The mandarin Chinese name for the island is 'Aomen'.
+Macau is a Special Administrative Region (S.A.R.) rather than a province like nearby Hong Kong on the other side of the Pearl river estuary.
+The mandarin Chinese name for the island is ‘Aomen’.
 Both Cantonese and Portuguese are widely spoken in the city.
 Originally Portugal helped China remove Japanese pirates who were damaging trade with the port of Guangzhou (Canton).
-Portuguese traders then settled in the 16th century and it remained under the control of Portugal until December 20th 1999, making it the first and last foreign possession in China.
+Portuguese traders then settled in the 16th century and it remained under the control of Portugal until December 20th 1999, making it the first and last foreign presence in China.
 The early trade was extremely lucrative, the Portuguese acted as the trusted middlemen for trade between China and Japan.
-Because of the ban on direct trade with the ‘barbarous’ Japanese the Portuguese had a monopoly of luxury goods such as silk which they bought with Japanese silver.
+There was a ban on direct trade between China and the ‘barbarous’ Japanese and so the Portuguese had a monopoly of the trade in luxury goods such as silk which they bought with Japanese silver.
 Because gold in China was relatively undervalued they could make huge profits by exchanging silver for gold and shipping the gold back to Europe.
-This trade came to an end when all contact with Europeans was banned by the Japanese Emperor at the end of the 1630s.
+This lucrative trade came to an end when all contact with Europeans was banned by the Japanese Emperor at the end of the 1630s.

-In the Qing dynasty up to the Opium Wars foreign merchant ships were not allowed into Guangzhou for much of the year, and so the Europeans spent several months in Macau.
+In the Qing dynasty up to the time of the Opium Wars foreign merchant ships were not allowed into Guangzhou for much of the year, and so the European crews spent several months in Macau.
 From the mid 18th century up until 1876 Macau was the center of the infamous ‘coolie trade’ where Chinese workers were treated no better than slaves.
 They were held in ‘barracoons ➚’ at Macau while awaiting transport to Cuba, Peru and other foreign destinations.
 Many of the old buildings are of the Portuguese style even though they now represent only 2% of the population.
 Portugal's neutrality in the second World War made it a refuge for 600,000 fleeing the Japanese occupation.
 When China was closed to International trade during the 1950s Macau became the conduit for many illicit deals.
-Later on, in the 1980s it began a period of development, but was far out-stripped by Hong Kong just across the estuary.
+Later on, in the 1980s it began a period of rapid development but was far out-stripped by Hong Kong.
 A certain degree of democracy was introduced to the island in 1976.

 Like Hong Kong it has fifty years of semi-autonomy within China before it becomes fully assimilated.
-Unlike Britain, Portugal kept out of military conflict with China and so Macau has remained an example of foreign and Chinese living and working side-by-side.
+Unlike Britain, Portugal never had military conflict with China and so Macau has remained an example of foreign and Chinese living and working side-by-side.
 It has its own currency the pataca ➚ which is currently pegged to the Hong Kong dollar.
 Macau has a tiny area of only 11 sq miles [28 sq kms] with the highest population density in the world.